jwilder/dockerize/README.md

 ```

-If the destination file already exists, dockerize will refuse to overwrite it.
-The -force flag overrides this behaviour.
+If the destination file already exists, dockerize will overwrite it.
+The -no-overwrite flag overrides this behaviour.

 ```
-$ dockerize -force -template template1.tmpl:file
+$ dockerize -no-overwrite -template template1.tmpl:file
 ```

 You can tail multiple files to `STDOUT` and `STDERR` by passing the options multiple times.